ARTICLE I. PURPOSE

 Section 6.1.
 Officers, Election and Term.

 The officers of GMDI shall be a President, a Secretary, a Treasurer, a President-elect, the immediate Past President, a Treasurer-elect and Past Treasurer and such other officers as the Board of Directors may require.
 The office of President, President-elect, and Secretary shall be elective and chosen by the full membership.
 The Treasurer and Treasurer-elect are appointed positions with the approval of the Board of Directors.
 No person may hold more than one office simultaneously.
 The President shall serve a two-year term and until his or her successor shall have been installed.
-The President-elect shall serve a one year term in the year prior to installation as President.
-The immediate Past President shall serve a one year term immediately after the term as President.
+The President-elect shall serve a one-year term in the year prior to installation as President.
+The immediate Past President shall serve a one-year term immediately after the term as President.
 The Secretary shall serve a two-year term and until his or her successor shall have been installed.
-The Treasurer shall serve a two year term and until his or her successor shall have been installed.
+The Treasurer shall serve a two-year term and until his or her successor shall have been installed.
 The Treasurer-elect shall serve a one-year term in the year prior to installation as Treasurer.
 The immediate Past Treasurer shall serve a one-year term immediately after the term as Treasurer.
 Officers may serve consecutive terms if re-elected by the membership or in the case of Treasurer, if re-appointed with approval of the Board of Directors.
 Any officer may resign at any time by giving written notice to the Board of Directors.
 Unless otherwise specified in the notice, the resignation shall take effect upon receipt thereof, and acceptance of the resignation shall not be necessary to make it effective.
 Any officer may be removed by the Board of Directors with or without cause upon a two-thirds vote of the members of the Board of Directors.

 Section 6.2.
 Powers and Duties.